ascholerChemeketa/cs160Reader/_sources/CSPNameTurtles/mixedUpTurtles.rst

    :adaptive:
    :noindent:

    The following program segment should create two turtles, Ari and Chris.
-Ari should have a pensize of 20 and draw a line to the east, while Chris will have the standard pensize and draw a line to the west.
+Ari should have a pensize of 20 and draw a line to the west, while Chris will have the standard pensize and draw a line to the east.
 The blocks have been mixed up.
 Drag the blocks from the left and put them in the correct order on the right.
 Click the *Check Me* button to check your solution.
    -----
    from turtle import *
    =====